Time-reversal symmetric topological superconductivity in Machida-Shibata lattices

 We describe the microscopic theory and derive the effective low-energy four-band Hamiltonian to demonstrate a competition between the emergent singlet and triplet superconducting couplings which dictates the spectral gap closings and, thus, the topological phases of the system.
-Subsequently, we consider one- and two-dimensional lattices of MSSs, see Fig.~\ref{Fig.:Schematics}, and picture the boundary modes and their spatial profiles.
-By tuning physical parameters such as the on-site MS energy and SOC strength, we construct phase diagramms that distinguish between trivial and non-trivial phases.
-We, also, investigate the effect of electron-electron interactions using a mean-field theory, revealing how repulsive Coulomb interactions suppress the singlet superconducting paring and influence the extent of the non-trivial phases.
+Subsequently, we consider one- and two-dimensional lattices of MSSs, see \cref{Fig.:Schematics}, and picture the boundary modes and their spatial profiles.
+By tuning physical parameters such as the on-site MS energy and SOC strength, we construct phase diagrams that accommodate trivial and non-trivial phases.
+We investigate the effect of repulsive Coulomb interactions using a mean-field theory, and demonstrate that they are the essential element for making the induced singlet parameter non semi-definite and allowing non trivial phases to appear when all couplings are considered.
 Additionally, we find extended regions in the Brillouin zone where both the singlet and triplet superconducting order parameters become flat and vanish in 1D chains of MSSs when a 2D superconductor plays the role of the substrate.
-Notably, we observe cusp-like features in the effective pairing amplitudes, akin to those reported in YSR systems~\cite{PhysRevB.88.155420}.
+Notably, we observe cusp-like features in the effective pairing amplitudes, akin to those predicted in YSR systems~\cite{PhysRevB.88.155420}.
 Thereby, our work draws attention to the topological properties and applications of non-magnetic adatom lattices on superconductors.